atrisha/atrisha.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Atrisha Sarkar heads the [Humans and Autonomous Agents Lab](https://www.uwoagentslab.ca) at Western University.
-She is an Assistant Professor in the Department of Electrical and Computer Engineering at [Western University](https://uwo.ca), Canada and a Faculty Affiliate at [Schwartz Reisman Institute for Technology and Society](https://srinstitute.utoronto.ca).
+She is an Assistant Professor in the Department of Electrical and Computer Engineering (Software Engineering) at [Western University](https://uwo.ca), Canada, faculty member of the [The Rotman Institute of Philosophy](https://www.rotman.uwo.ca/), and a Faculty Affiliate at [Schwartz Reisman Institute for Technology and Society](https://srinstitute.utoronto.ca).
 Her research focuses on **human-centric multiagent systems**, combining methods from empirical/behavioral game theory, software engineering, human-AI and human-robot interaction.
 The goal of this research is to design automated AI systems that prioritize safety and reliability in AI-based applications, ultimately ensuring the well-being of individual users and society as a whole.

 ---
 # News